See: Complete Story and Character Guide

 Why Was See Cancelled?

 Apple TV+ reportedly decided to end See after three seasons — a planned conclusion rather than an abrupt cancellation.
-The series was one of Apple's most expensive productions, with significant location shooting, elaborate sets, and a large cast.
-While the show had a dedicated audience, it was not among Apple's biggest hits.
+The series was one of Apple's most expensive productions, with significant location shooting in British Columbia and Iceland, elaborate sets, and a large cast.
+According to Deadline, while the show had a dedicated audience, it was not among Apple's biggest hits in terms of viewership relative to its enormous budget.
 The creators were given the opportunity to write a series finale, providing more closure than most cancelled shows receive.
-Baba Voss's story reached its natural end, even if the world of See could have supported more seasons.
+Baba Voss's story reached its natural end, even if the world of See — with its intricate sensory culture, political landscape, and philosophical questions about perception and humanity — could have supported more seasons.
+Given Apple TV+'s generally high renewal rate, the decision to end See was likely driven by the specific economics of its production rather than any broader platform strategy.